softwarestrategies/scheduledevent-orchestration/README.md

-# Eventbridge ScheduledEvent Processor
+# Scheduled Event Schedulers

 ## ✨ Overview

-Sometime we need to schedule events/jobs to be carried out in the future at varying times (versus fixed times).
+Sometime we need to schedule events/jobs to be carried out in the future at varying times (versus fixed).
 This project contains two examples of how to do this using Spring Boot:
 - One using AWS EventBridge Scheduled Events
 - One using Quartz Scheduler